-Video cards (also known as Graphics Cards) are the driving force behind your computer's video and gaming capabilities.
-If you want to improve your gaming performance, the best place to start is with an upgrade to your graphics adapter.
+Video cards for PCs - also known as Graphics Cards - are the driving force behind your computer's video and gaming capabilities.
+If you want to improve your computer's gaming performance, the best place to start is with an upgrade to your graphics adapter.
 By doing so you'll harness the power of a separate card handling all the intensive video processing, rendering, and multimedia tasks while freeing up your CPU to handle other tasks.
 This delivers an overall faster and smoother PC experience - especially while playing today's graphics-intensive games.
 Modern graphics cards use the PCI Express interface to connect to your computer, which means you will need a PCIe x16 slot on your motherboard to use them.
 Older models can connect via the AGP or PCI slots, so be sure to check the specifications of your motherboard before you complete your purchase today.

 Who manufactures most of the GPUS in the market today?